Categories

 • using data to reduce health inequalities.

-The Excellence in Primary Care and Community Care Award
+The Excellence in Primary Care and Community Care Award, supported by Fujifilm

 Primary care services are the ‘front door’ of the NHS and are often our first port of call when we feel ill.
 Primary care including all staff working in general practice, optometry, community pharmacy and dentistry.